CLASS DESCRIPTIONS

 REVELERS PROGRAM (ages 7-9)

-Craft with Marliss Brockington
+Craft with Hazel Jodock

 CHILDGROVE PROGRAM (ages 2-6, 0-2 welcome with adult)

-Outdoor Explore with Stacy Blair
+Rise and Shine and Outdoor Explore with Stacy Blair

 Tap into your creative side by using bits of nature to make fun art.
 Focused on natural materials that can easily be returned to the earth, or recyclable materials.
 We will build little treasures and also something to share with our friends at camp.